Footnotes Issue #74: April 29, 2013

 Despite Dabbling in Renewables, Georgia Power Holding on Tight to Coal

 The Georgia Power 2013 Integrated Resource Plan (IRP) process is underway at the Public Service Commission, the first of the hearings happened last week.
 Both Commissioners and Georgia Power officials acknowledge it is the most significant IRP anyone can remember.

 As reported earlier this year, Georgia Power is proposing to retire about 25% of Georgia's coal fleet.
 The company is also dabbling in renewables, with 210 megawatts of solar and 250 megawatts of wind from Oklahoma set to power Georgia by 2016.

-While the good news has generally overshadowed the bad news, the assumptions Georgia Power uses to make their decisions are extremely biased in favor of coal.
-The most concerning way this plays out is Georgia Power’s proposal McIntosh Unit 1 coal fired power plant in Rincon, near Savannah, open for the next 30 years.
-Georgia Power would do this by switching it from burning central Appalachian coal to coal shipped all the way from Wyoming and paying for numerous pollution control devices being installed at ratepayers’ expense, and burdening coastal residents with extra pollution for years.
+While the good news has generally overshadowed the bad, the assumptions Georgia Power uses to make their decisions are extremely biased in favor of coal.
+The most concerning way this plays out is their proposal to keep McIntosh Unit 1 coal-fired power plant in Rincon, near Savannah, open for the next 30 years.
+Georgia Power would do this by switching it from burning central Appalachian coal to coal shipped all the way from Wyoming and paying for numerous pollution control devices being installed at ratepayers' expense, and burdening coastal residents with extra pollution for years.

 The coal unit at Plant McIntosh did not operate at all in 2012 because it was too expensive to operate compared to other power plants.
 The plant isn't needed, and retiring it won't impact reliability of the grid.